 5. SAG Technical Advisory Committee (TAC) – The TAC is a subcommittee of the SAG whose primary responsibility is to provide a forum to allow all interested parties to recommend TRM Updates and facilitate consensus for TRM Updates among the Evaluators, ICC Staff, Program Administrators, environmental organizations, interested stakeholders (e.g., other SAG participants), and the TRM Administrator prior to the annual TRM Update proceeding.
 All recommendations for TRM Updates shall be submitted to the TAC.
 Where consensus does not emerge in the TAC regarding a particular TRM Update, the SAG provides a forum where experts on all sides of the contested issue can present their expert opinions in an effort to inform parties of the contested issue and to also facilitate consensus.

-6. TRM Administrator (Independent Consultant) – The TRM Administrator has primary responsibilities to manage updates to the TRM document, present TRM Updates to the SAG and the TAC, coordinate with the SAG, serve as an independent technical resource, and—if desired by the SAG—manage a publicly accessible TRM website that contains TRM-related documents such as references, recommendations, responses, and versions of the TRM.
+6. TRM Administrator (Independent Consultant) – The TRM Administrator has primary responsibilities to manage updates to the TRM document, present TRM Updates to the SAG and the TAC, coordinate with the SAG, serve as an independent technical resource, serve as an independent facilitator to support consensus building, and—if desired by the SAG—manage a publicly accessible TRM website that contains TRM-related documents such as references, recommendations, responses, and versions of the TRM.
 The TRM Administrator reviews and responds to all formal TRM Update recommendations by a date specified in advance by the TRM Administrator, when updating the TRM for a specific program year.
 The TRM Administrator prepares the Updated TRM document (redlined and clean versions) each year for filing with the ICC based on recommended TRM Updates vetted through the TAC and the SAG.
 The TRM Administrator prepares a list of all the changes incorporated in the redlined Updated TRM document with rationale for each change.
 The TRM Administrator shall make any necessary revisions to the TRM to reflect the Commission Order from the annual TRM Update proceeding.
 Efforts will be made to ensure that all interested parties have equal and equally timely access to information related to the TRM.
 To ensure independence of the TRM Administrator and transparency in the TRM Update Process, the TRM Administrator shall ensure that all requesting parties are copied on all correspondence between the TRM Administrator and any other party related to the Illinois Statewide TRM development and TRM Update Process and other activities associated with the TRM Administrator’s role.
 The TRM Administrator shall provide detailed meeting notes after each TRM meeting to the TAC that includes a list of meeting attendees.
 The TRM Administrator shall keep a user-friendly log of all TRM recommendations, clarifications, errors, corrections, and typos submitted that may be organized at least by TRM Measure Code, commenter, and date of submission in a location accessible by TAC participants.
 As noted above, the TRM Administrator is an independent entity who has primary responsibility for managing the update process to the TRM.
 As part of the TRM Administrator’s management responsibilities, to the extent the TRM Administrator has a reasonable basis to determine that a TAC participant (that is not a Program Administrator or an entity acting on the Program Administrator’s behalf) has a financial conflict of interest, becomes disruptive, and/or is hindering complete and frank discussions, the TRM Administrator may manage and limit participation in discussions as appropriate.

 2.4 SAG Consensus on TRM Development and Updates